 Blood and urine tests.

-be signs of disease.
+Certain changes can be signs of disease.

 Chest X-ray.
 The chest X-ray

 shows the heart, lungs, and other parts of the chest.